yugabyte/yugabyte-db/docs/content/preview/releases/techadvisories/_index.md

   unversioned: true
 ---

-Here you will find important notifications and updates regarding product issues, security vulnerabilities, and other technical matters that may impact our products and services.
+Technical Advisories include important notifications and updates regarding product issues, security vulnerabilities, and other technical matters that may impact Yugabyte products and services.
 We understand that keeping your systems secure and running smoothly is of utmost importance.
-This page serves as a central resource to ensure you have access to the latest technical advisories issued by our team.
+This page serves as a central resource to ensure you have access to the latest technical advisories issued by Yugabyte.

 It is strongly recommended that you regularly review this page and take appropriate measures outlined in the advisories to mitigate potential risks and disruptions.
 Yugabyte continuously monitors for emerging threats and technical concerns.